Bobrm2k3/pail/readme.txt

 Actions to set up bot.py for your own use:
-   Requires xchat, python (using version 2.6, others probably work), requests library, pysqlite library, sqlite3 Edit and run gendb.py to initialize the database (at the very least, set yourself as supreme admin) Edit bot.conf as necessary
-   Edit passwordFile to indicate a text file with the bot's IRC identify password Make any changes to the code that you want;  The copyright is GPL for a reason
+   Requires xchat, python 2.6, requests library, pysqlite library, sqlite3 Edit and run gen/gendb.py to initialize the database (at the very least, set yourself as supreme admin) Edit and run gen/configFileSetup.py to generate the bot.conf config file Edit passwordFile to indicate a text file with the bot's IRC identify password

 Issues you may have: